 Abertest provide Energy Performance Certificates for agents, solicitors, landlords & home owners in the Aberdeen city area in the North East of Scotland.

-I can normally perform the survey with 48 hours notice.
+We can normally perform the survey with 48 hours notice.
 The survey will normally take under 1 hour to complete.
-Once completed I will email the certificate within 24 hours to the owner/landlord, we can also email a copy to the agent or solicitor if required.
+Once completed we will email the certificate within 24 hours to the owner/landlord, we can also email a copy to the agent or solicitor if required.